qdm12/gluetun/README.md

 - <details><summary>Connect LAN devices through the built-in SOCKS5 proxy *Shadowsocks* (per app, system wide, etc.)</summary><p>

     1. Setup a SOCKS5 proxy client, there is a list of [ShadowSocks clients for **all platforms**](https://shadowsocks.org/en/download/clients.html)
+        - **note** that some clients do not tunnel UDP so your DNS queries will be done locally and not through PIA and its built in DNS over TLS
     1. Ensure the PIA container is launched with:
         - port `8388` published `-p 8388:8388/tcp -p 8388:8388/udp`
         - your LAN subnet, i.e. `192.168.1.0/24`, set as `-e EXTRA_SUBNETS=192.168.1.0/24`